ansys/pyadditive-widgets/doc/source/getting_started/index.rst

 PyAdditive-Widgets is a widget toolkit for PyAdditive Simulations.
 The widget provides methods to visualize the results of parametric additive simulations.
-You can view the study as a table, view the single bead simulation results as a heat map or view the porosity relative density results as a contour plot and so on.
+You can view the study as a table, view the single bead simulation results as a heat map, view the porosity relative density results as a contour plot and more.

 .. note::
    Requires Ansys 2024 R1 or later.